Leaders Eat Last

 It’s servant-leadership.

 The enlisted men all escaped to safety.
-Captain Alfasi and his fellow leaders were killed while protecting their comrades.
+Captain Alfasi and his fellow officers were killed protecting their comrades.

-His order, “All privates will retreat; all commanders will give covering fire” became the watchword for the young Israeli army.
+His order, “All privates will retreat; all commanders will give covering fire,” became the watchword for the new Israeli army.

 “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”

-Over and over, Jesus taught about servant-leadership: the first shall be last, love one another as I have loved you, if anyone would follow me . . . .
+Love one another as I have loved you, if anyone would follow me. . .

 Jesus lived out his teaching on servant-leadership when he willingly laid down his life as a ransom for our sins.